 If you enjoy nuts in your muffins, go ahead and add a handful of chopped walnuts.
 Their crunchy texture is delicious and combined with the cinnamon – it gives the muffins a great oatmeal cookie vibe.

 Like all of our other Toaster Oven Muffin Recipes, these muffins are very freezer-friendly.
-Just wrap them well and store in a freezer safe bag.
+Just wrap them well and store in a plastic freezer bag.

 When you’re ready to warm them up, try reheating your muffins in the toaster oven.
 It’s kind of magical how the insides stay tender while the outsides become toasted and crispy.